haroonwaqar/AQI-Prediction/readme.md

-# AQI Forecaster
+# AQI Prediction

 ## Overview
-The **Sialkot AQI Forecaster** is a Machine Learning Operations (MLOps) pipeline that predicts the Air Quality Index (AQI) for Sialkot, Pakistan, 72 hours into the future.
+The **Sialkot AQI Predicter** is a Machine Learning Operations (MLOps) pipeline that predicts the Air Quality Index (AQI) for Sialkot, Pakistan, 72 hours into the future.

 Instead of a static notebook, this project operates as an autonomous, self-updating cloud system.
 It fetches live meteorological and chemical data, stores it in a serverless feature store, automatically retrains its predictive model to prevent data drift, and serves forecasts via a real-time web dashboard using the official US EPA AQI mathematical standards.